 Samuel Adams.
 Brewer.
 Patriot.

-I'm not thoroughly convinced that would be the order in which ol' Sam would list his achievements if he wrote his own resume, but it's the familiar slogan you'll find on bottles of beer made by the Samuel Adams Brewery.
-And when you tour this Boston landmark, you might just be convinced that lending his name and face to the beers produced by the Boston Beer Company is this hero of the American Revolution's most glorious legacy.
+Maybe that's not the order in which ol' Sam would list his achievements if he wrote his own resume, but it's the familiar slogan you'll find on bottles of beer made by the Samuel Adams Brewery.
+And when you tour this Boston landmark—one of the must-see attractions in Boston—you might just be convinced that lending his name and face to the beers produced by the Boston Beer Company is this hero of the American Revolution's most glorious legacy.

 The wait in line for a tour can be significant, particularly on Saturdays, so plan your visit for early in the tour day if you can.
 Here's an added incentive to be an early bird.
-The only brewery tour for which you can reserve tickets online in advance (still free, with a suggested $2 donation) is the first tour of the day: the Morning Mash In.
+You can reserve tickets online in advance (the cost is $10 Monday through Thursday and $15 Friday and Saturday as of 2017) for the first tour of the day: the Morning Mash In.

 Getting to the Brewery by Car or Subway